AOR AR-DV1 "Digital

 With AM Synchronous Detector Mode, 2

-poor narrow choices of 2.6 and 3.8 were chosen, It’s not a huge loss as
+poor narrow choices of 3.8 and 5.5 kHz were chosen, It’s not a huge

-the Sync Detector is a utter disappointment anyway (it breaks into
+the Sync Detector is a utter disappointment anyway.
+It has a very LOW

 Available Filter Bandwidths: